 - Large amounts of apple cider vinegar may decrease potassium levels in the body.
-Low potassium levels can increase the side effects of digoxin (Lanoxin).
+Low potassium levels can increase the side effects of digoxin.

 - Medications for diabetes (Antidiabetes drugs)

-- Apple cider vinegar might decrease blood sugar in people with diabetes.
-Diabetes medications are also used to lower blood sugar.
-Taking apple cider vinegar along with diabetes medications might cause your blood sugar to go too low.
+- Apple cider vinegar might lower blood sugar levels.
+Taking apple cider vinegar along with diabetes medications might cause blood sugar to drop too low.
 Monitor your blood sugar closely.
-The dose of your diabetes medication might need to be changed.

 - Water pills (Diuretic drugs)

-- Large amounts of apple cider vinegar may decrease potassium levels in the body.
-"Water pills" can also decrease potassium in the body.
-Taking apple cider vinegar along with "water pills" might decrease potassium in the body too much.
+- Apple cider vinegar can decrease potassium levels.
+"Water pills" can also decrease potassium levels.
+Taking apple cider vinegar along with "water pills" might make potassium levels drop too low.

 Are there interactions with herbs and supplements?